Self portrait photos. The day you have been dreading. Don’t worry! You have all weekend to work on this and it isn’t nearly as bad as you think.

 Think about using props, especially if you are a…

-- Food blogger: Read a cook book, in your apron, high heels and pearls (Isn’t that how you cook?)
+- Food blogger: Read a cookbook, in your apron, high heels and pearls (Isn’t that how you cook?)

-- Lifestyle blogger: Take one topic your blog about and find a creative way to show it in photos.
+- Lifestyle blogger: Take one topic your blog is about and find a creative way to show it in photos.

 - Social Media blogger: Typing on your laptop/computer or checking your cell phone.